BernhardBaumrock/RockForms/README.md

 ### Renderers

 As mentioned above `RockForms` comes with a custom renderer that adds hook magic to nette forms.
 This renderer replaces the `DefaultFormRenderer` of Nette with `RockFormsRenderer`.
-Not enough you can also modify this renderer easily and add custom renderers for any CSS framework you like.
+You can also modify this renderer easily and add custom renderers for any CSS framework you like.
 See the `uikit` renderer as an example!

 Setting the renderer modifications: